Glitchii/rickroll-terminal/README.md

 You can then open a new terminal or source the bashrc file then you can type `roll` to enable, or `roll -r` to reset back to default.

 If the script is complete successfully, you can also type `rick` to output a lyric without changing the terminal name or host in a new terminal.

+Use `rick -r` to starts the lyrics from the beginning.